smariapena/testplan/testplan.md

 Create Read Update Delete.
 Perhaps this is also automated and attached to the build process.
 Write a script that will do all in a swoop and also check each action.

 ### Hardware Testing
 Max and minimum supported hardware.
 Document and test against.
 CPU, RAM, et al. Make sure to do a check on Virtual Machines (faked hardware) and graphics drivers/cards.
-You should attempt to do the majority of your testings on a low end device and have a high end device at the ready for reproduction of anomalies.
+You should attempt to do the majority of your testing on a low-end device and have a high-end device at the ready for reproduction of anomalies.

 ### Input Method Testing
-Keyboard, touchscreen, trackpad, voice, pen, foreign language devices, assistive devices, bluetooth enabled devices, other supported peripherals.
+Keyboard, touchscreen, trackpad, voice, pen, foreign language devices, assistive devices, Bluetooth enabled devices, other supported peripherals.
 Log them and use them in scenarios and domain test cases.

 ### Bounds Testing
 Wedging for fun and for profit.
 Combine known quicktests with domain testing to specifically do boundary analysis testing.